nytud/hunlp-GATE/README.md

 Restart GATE Developer.
 You should now see **Lang_Hungarian** in the list of installed plugins.
 If it's not there, check if your user plugin directory is set (see steps 2-4. below).

-###Method 2 (on any computer with internet access running GATE Developer):
+###Method 2 (only GATE Developer & internet acces required):

-You can also install the plugin directly in GATE Developer using the online plugin repository hosted at `corpus.nytud.hu`:
+Follow these steps to install the plugin directly in GATE Developer using the online plugin repository hosted at `corpus.nytud.hu`:

 1. Start GATE Developer.
 2. In the menu click: File / Manage CREOLE Plugins...